MonoGame/MonoGame/Documentation/setting_up_project/setting_up_project.md

 ### Negative:
 - The target framework you select might not work on some platforms, so you have to be careful
+- You can't invoke any Native functions, but instead you will need to setup interfaces and assign them from outside the projct if you need to do so

 ## 2. Using a shared library project